How Can We Help You?

 Fill out the Contact Us form located below the FAQ and one of our teams will respond to you directly.
 We are here to support you.

 Sign up for the Mastercard Foundation newsletter for updates, news, and program information.*

 The Mastercard Foundation is one of the largest, private foundations in the world with a mission to advance learning and promote financial inclusion to create an inclusive and equitable world.
 The Foundation works with visionary organizations to enable young people in Africa and in Indigenous communities in Canada to access dignified and fulfilling work.

 What is the history of the Mastercard Foundation?

 The Mastercard Foundation was established in 2006 through the generosity of Mastercard, but it is a separate and independent entity with its own Board of Directors and management.
-To read more about the history of the Foundation, please visit the History section of our website.

 What is the difference between Mastercard and the Mastercard Foundation?